GallSigler/PPD_analysis/PPD_analysis_112124-kg.md

 - 11-15 years: 10.35%
 - 16-25 years: 32.70%
 - More than 25 years: 34.85%

 # Answer Distribution and Word Cloud

+**Note**: Questions Q14, Q22, Q28, Q30, and Q34 are open-ended and include word clouds.
+Questions Q12-3 and Q33 are multiple-choice.

+## Q1
+ **Do you agree or disagree with the following statements?
+I am valued within the Philadelphia Police Department.**

+- Strongly agree: 8.50%
+- Somewhat agree: 34.26%
+- Somewhat disagree: 23.43%
+- Strongly disagree: 29.34%
+- Don't know/not sure: 4.47%

+# Answer Distribution and Word Cloud